Ballemberg, memory of rural Switzerland.

 In those days, people often travelled by ski, which was a means of transport before it became a leisure activity.
 Similarly, animals were not often pets, but worked in the fields with men.

-In the evening, everyone would gather around the fireplace by candlelight to talk about the day’s events and enjoy a well-earned family meal.
-It was a time when people talked and lived together, when culture was passed on by word of mouth.
-Those were the days, they say!
+In the evening, everyone would gather together by the light of the candle, around the fireplace to tell tell about the day and for the family meal well deserved.
+It was a time when the men used to talk to one another and live together, when culture was passed on by word of mouth.
+Those were the good old days, as they say !

 Ballemberg (Switzerland) – August 2008